Common periwinkle: Human use

 This species appears in prehistoric shellfish middens throughout Europe, and is believed to have been an important source of food since at least 7500 B.C.E. in Scotland.
 It is still collected in quantity in Scotland, mostly for export to the Continent and also for local consumption.
 The official landings figures for Scotland indicate over 2,000 tonnes of winkles are exported annually.
 This makes winkles the sixth most important shellfish harvested in Scotland in terms of tonnage, and seventh most important in terms of value.
 However, since actual harvests are probably twice reported levels, the species may actually be the fourth and sixth most important, respectively.

 Periwinkles are usually picked off the rocks by hand or caught in a drag from a boat.
 They are mostly eaten in the coastal areas of Scotland, England, Wales and Ireland, where they are commonly referred to as winkles or in some areas buckies, willicks, or wilks.
 In Belgium, they are called kreukels or caracoles.

 They are commonly sold in paper bags near beaches in Ireland and Scotland, boiled in their local seawater, with a pin attached to the bag to enable the extraction of the soft parts from the shell.

 Periwinkles are considered a delicacy in African and Asian cuisines.
 The meat is high in protein, omega-3 fatty acids and low in fat; according to the USDA National Nutrient Database for Standard Reference, raw snails in general are about 80% water, 15% protein, and 1.4% fat.

 Periwinkles are also used as bait for catching small fish.
 The shell is usually crushed and the soft parts extracted and put on a hook.

 In accordance with their history as an ancient food source in Atlantic Europe, they are harvested and consumed in the Azores Islands by the Portuguese people, where they are usually called búzios, the generic name for sea snails.

-The record for the farthest a human has spat a winkle was 10.4 metres by Alain Jourden (France) in 2006.